 Abigail Callahan, N.P.

 Abby joined the Rehabilitation Medicine team in August 2015 after earning her master’s of science degree from the University of California, San Francisco and obtaining her board certification as an acute care pediatric nurse practitioner (AC-PNP).
-She was born and raised in Texas, where she earned her BSN degree from Midwestern State University in Wichita Falls.
-After college graduation, she moved to San Diego in 2005 and joined Rady Children’s Hospital-San Diego as an RN in the pediatric intensive care unit (PICU).
-During the past 10 years that she has worked in the PICU, she has also volunteered as a flight nurse for Samaritan’s Purse and a first responder RN for Children of the Nations.
+She was born and raised in Texas, where she earned her B.S.N. from Midwestern State University in Wichita Falls.
+After college graduation, she moved to San Diego in 2005 and joined Rady Children’s Hospital as a registered nurse in the pediatric intensive care unit (PICU).
+During the past 10 years that she has worked in the PICU, she has also volunteered as a flight nurse for Samaritan’s Purse and a first responder nurse for Children of the Nations.
 Additionally, she participated in post-operative cardiac care in Cambodia through Children’s Lifeline International.

 Erin O’Brien, R.N.

 Erin joined Rady Children’s Hospital in May 2015.
 She received a bachelor’s degree in psychology from San Diego State University in 2008 before earning her bachelor’s degree in nursing from Marymount University in Arlington, Va., in 2011.
 Erin spent the next few years working in pediatric homecare and as a triage nurse at Children’s Hospital Colorado before returning to her hometown of San Diego.
 Now an R.N. coordinator for the Rehabilitation Medicine team, Erin works primarily in the Acquired Brain Injury and Spinal Cord Injury clinics, as well as with the Intrathecal Baclofen Pump Program.